The Ultimate Guide To Community Management

 The best way to begin your journey to becoming a community manager is not only to understand the value of community but also to understand what your role will be — and what the true meaning of community actually is.

+Community is often a word that’s misunderstood by many people, especially those in the early stages of branding.
 Many think that community is about growing profits or building an emotional connection through ads and marketing…

 When you build and manage a community, you are creating a space where people can: